joshbegley/nyt-latest/README.md

 `Lynn Lempel’s puzzle is a grand ol’ time.`\
 https://nytimes.com/2022/01/09/crosswords/daily-puzzle-2022-01-10.html?searchResultPosition=8

-**Jake Fromm’s Quarterback Sneak Epitomizes Giants’ Futility**\
+**Jets Flutter in the Fourth, While the Giants’ Futile Sneak Symbolizes Season**\
-`Starting their third-string quarterback, the Giants fell behind early and made a futile call when backed up on their own 4-yard line.`\
+`The Jets held on against the Bills until the fourth quarter, after the Giants fell behind early to Washington and made a futile call on their own 4-yard line.`\
 https://nytimes.com/2022/01/09/sports/football/washington-giants-score.html?searchResultPosition=9

 **Watch Live: Bronx Apartment Fire Update**\